Iron-56

-Iron-56 (56Fe) is the most common isotope of iron.
-About 91.754% of all iron is iron-56.
+Iron-56 (56Fe) is one of four stable isotopes of iron, and the most common, comprising about 91.754% of the iron on Earth.

 Of all nuclides, iron-56 has the lowest mass per nucleon.
-With 8.8 MeV binding energy per nucleon, iron-56 is one of the most tightly bound nuclei.
+With a binding energy of 8.79 MeV per nucleon, iron-56 is one of the most tightly bound nuclei.

+The high nuclear binding energy for 56Fe represents the point where further nuclear reactions become energetically unfavorable.
+Because of this, it is among the heaviest elements formed in stellar nucleosynthesis reactions in massive stars.
+These reactions fuse lighter elements like magnesium, silicon, and sulfur to form heavier elements.
+Among the heavier elements formed is 56Ni, which subsequently decays to 56Co and then 56Fe.

+Relationship to nickel-62

 Nickel-62, a relatively rare isotope of nickel, has a higher nuclear binding energy per nucleon; this is consistent with having a higher mass-per-nucleon because nickel-62 has a greater proportion of neutrons, which are slightly more massive than protons.
 (See the nickel-62 article for more).
 Light elements undergoing nuclear fusion and heavy elements undergoing nuclear fission release energy as their nucleons bind more tightly, so 62Ni might be expected to be common.
-However, during nucleosynthesis in stars the competition between photodisintegration and alpha capturing causes more 56Ni to be produced than 62Ni (56Fe is produced later in the star's ejection shell as 56Ni decays).
+However, during stellar nucleosynthesis the competition between photodisintegration and alpha capturing causes more 56Ni to be produced than 62Ni (56Fe is produced later in the star's ejection shell as 56Ni decays).

-Production of these elements has decreased considerably from what it was at the beginning of the stelliferous era.